TheNathannator/PlasticBand-Unity/README.md

 This project is a companion to the [PlasticBand](https://github.com/TheNathannator/PlasticBand) repository.
 Documentation on how to interface with the peripherals in a general, non-Unity context can be found there.

+This package has no dependencies, however I highly recommend installing the [HIDrogen](https://github.com/TheNathannator/HIDrogen) package in addition to this one, as it helps provide additional controller support that Unity does not provide on its own.

-For more package details, such as usage notes and supported devices, refer to the inner [package README](Packages/com.thenathannator.hidrogen/README.md).
+For more package details, such as usage notes and supported devices, refer to the inner [package README](Packages/com.thenathannator.plasticband/README.md).

 ## Installing